SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 Armory
 - Class for Armors.

+Bush
+- Cell type Bush, inherits Cell.
+Also implements HeroBoostable.

+Cave
+- Cell type Cave, inherits Cell.
+Also implements HeroBoostable.

 Cell
-- Class for general cells in the map, inherited by CommonCell, InaccessibleCell, and Market
+- Class for general cells in the map, inherited by Bush, Cave, Koulou, PlainCell.

 CellFactory
-- A factory that generates difference kinds of cells
+- A factory that generates difference kinds of cells.

-CommonCell
-- A common cell with chances to create monsters

 Dragons
 - Monster Dragon, inherits Monster